iknowjason/GHOSTSPlayground/README.md

 ssh -i ssh_key.pem ubuntu@3.15.19.102
 ```

-### Active Directory Domain Controller (DC)
+### Windows Server:  Active Directory Domain Controller (DC)

-GHOSTS Linux server is built on an Ubuntu Linux 22.04 AMI automatically using ```user-data``` feature of AWS to bootstrap the services.
+A Windows Server 2022 AMI is built using an Amazon owned image.
+Active Directory Domain Services is installed with a forest using ```user-data``` feature of AWS to bootstrap the services using powershell.
+An CSV file is uploaded to S3 and then a special bootstrap script downloads the CSV file and imports in all AD users.
 The following local project files are important for customization:

 | File        | Description  |
 | ------------- |:-------------:|